2bndy5/CirquePinnacle/docs/api.rst

       :Returns:
          ``true`` if a 470K ohm resistor is populated at the junction labeled "R4"; ``false`` if no resistor is populated at the "R4" junction.
+This function will also return ``false`` if :cpp:func:`begin()` failed to initialize the trackpad.

 relativeModeConfig()
 ^^^^^^^^^^^^^^^^^^^^^^^